This article is sponsored by Clean Label Project. Opinions in this article are 100% my own.

 If you are unsure of what your decaf process is for the brand of coffee you drink, there are some keywords you can look out for.
 Words such as “solvent-free”, “chemical-free”, “Swiss-water process”, or “certified organic” are all great indicators that your decaf coffee is chemical-free and okay to drink.
 If you are still not sure, you may want to go on to step #2.

 2. Contact Your Brand

 You can contact your favorite brands of coffee to ask them about their decaf process.
-Clean Label Project has a list of top brands on their site here along with their phone numbers so you know where to call.
+Clean Label Project has a list of top brands on their site.
+They even include phone numbers so you know where to call!
 Click here to see the list.

 3. Talk To Your Doctor

-If you learn that you have ingested methylene chloride, talk to your doctor to see what steps if any you should take about being exposed to this very harmful chemical.
+If you learn that you have ingested methylene chloride, talk to your doctor.
+There may be some steps you should take if you’re exposed to this very harmful chemical.

 It is awful that this is something that decaf coffee drinkers now have to worry about, but it is better to know rather than not.

-If you are interested in learning more about the Clean Label Project and seeing how you can get more involved in their organization click the link below to get involved!
+Do you want to learn more about the Clean Label Project?
+Get more involved in their organization by clicking the link below!

 You can also follow them on social media below: